dbernheisel/tiyd-rails-2015-08.github.io/during/week6.md

 * Random Topics
   * How to use modules on this assignment!
   * `include` vs. `extend`
-* Human Learning
+* Agile
-  * Data 1st vs. Behavior 1st (Thinking in Nouns vs. Verbs)
+  * ON BOARD: Data-first vs Workflow-first
-  * Diagrams: Data model vs workflow diagrams
+  * DIAGRAMS: Data model vs workflow diagrams
-* Workflow Diagrams
+* The Asset Pipeline
   * Example: Add photos to someone's Health Tracker
   * The `public` Folder
-* The Asset Pipeline
   * The `vendor` folder
 * SCSS
 * Bootstrap